 The Bank Reconciliation report allows you to check that you have correctly entered all transactions related to a specific bank account.
 A reconciled bank account occurs when the sum of all transactions on a bank, loan or credit card statement equals the sum of all transactions entered into your online accounting file for that same period and Bank Account.
-Bellow there is a video to help

 You may have to take into account transactions that have been entered into your online accounting file that have not yet appeared on your bank statement.
 These may include uncleared cheques, credit card or merchant transactions not yet processed.

-Saasu's Bank Rec is different to other systems.
+Saasu’s Bank Rec is different from other systems.
 We have a field in the payments screen called Clearance Date.
 If your payment or receipt is received on a date different to when made then enter the clearance date.
 This lets Saasu handle uncleared Deposits and Receipts in the Bank Rec date range you are working with.

 The following steps outline how to do a Bank Reconciliation:

 - Go to Reports > Bank Reconciliation and choose your Bank Account from the first drop down.

 - Enter the Start Date and End date for your reconciliation (Saasu may suggest, the Start Date based on you last reconciliation)

 - Leave the show unticked (unreconciled) transactions from before the start date option ticked.